muggy8/improbable/from-me-to-me/zChsWMRx.md

 Until Phanna woke up in the afternoon, I was the only one awake in the room.

-Now that Mikay's not here to stop me and Phanna's asleep, it's the perfect oppertunity to enjoy playing with Pillow and Cushen.
+Now that Mikay's not here to stop me and Phanna's asleep, it's the perfect opportunity to enjoy playing with Pillow and Cushion.

-I snuck into Mikay's room and found 2 mini aquariums on a desk each with a slime blob inside.
+I sneaked into Mikay's room and found 2 mini aquariums on a desk each with a slime blob inside.

-Noticing my presence, both Pillow and Cushen started jumping within their aquarium as if they were trying to alert someone of something.
+Noticing my presence, both Pillow and Cushion started jumping within their aquarium as if they were trying to alert someone of something.

-Unfortuantely, no one is going to be saving you two today.
+Unfortunately, no one is going to be saving you two today.

 But before I grabbed the two of them out of their boxes, I noticed something.

 I've never really explored Mikay's room before!

-looking around, the room seems awefully unremarkable.
+looking around, the room seems awfully unremarkable.

 It looks just like Phanna's room except the aquarium in the back was replaced with a large shelf that pretty much covered the entire back wall.

 Otherwise, the room was rather empty except for the table and bed as everything else seemed to be on the shelf.

-Most of the shelf was filled with cloathing and other things but a few of them felt particularly empty with only a few things in them.
+Most of the shelf was filled with clothing and other things but a few of them felt particularly empty with only a few things in them.

 Looking at them, I got the feeling that whatever was in those empty spots, it must have been very important.